Postponed until 2022

 Led by artist Ellis O’Connor this residency will explore both the islands of Western Scotland, and the ocean with which they are intimately connected as part of a sailing voyage.
-The programme will form a journey from the west coast fishing town of Mallaig through the surrounding islands in sketching, painting and varied mixed medium techniques using the unique vantage point as the fuel for creating new work.
+The programme will form a journey through the islands in sketching, painting and varied mixed medium techniques using the unique vantage point as the fuel for creating new work.
 We will creatively explore various themes from the varied geology found here to the abundant wildlife whilst building up new ways of capturing landscape and ocean alike.
-We will end our week long journey in Oban.

 Ellis will offer guidance throughout while the participants are also able to work on their own projects if they wish.
 No previous painting or sailing experience required, just an enthusiasm to learn and be part of a team!
 This residency will offer a new perspective on the landscape of these islands, allowing the artists time to reflect and learn new ways of working whilst also harnessing the wind and learning to sail.